 1. INTRODUCTION

 Soil physical properties play a fundamental role in determining its suitability for agricultural production.
+In recent years, there has been considerable progress in determining the soil properties that influence the structure of the soil microbiome (Philippot et al.,2024; Agbeshie et al.,2022)

 These properties regulate soil structure, water retention, nutrient dynamics, root penetration and aeration, which are essential for plant growth and development (Phogat et al., 2015).
-Application of organic amendments significantly improves soil physical properties.
+The application of organic amendments significantly improves soil physical properties.
 Application of FYM at 20 Mg ha⁻¹ reduced bulk density by 5.57% and increased hydraulic conductivity by 35.5% compared to recommended NPK (Khan et al., 2010).
 Applying cattle manure significantly reduced soil bulk density (Rasoulzadeh and Yaghoubi, 2010).
 Green gram and sesbania green manure reduced soil bulk density by 0.03–0.07 Mg m⁻³ (Mandal et al., 2003).

 Traditionally, organic materials such as animal manure, compost, crop residues, sewage sludge, and municipal waste have been used for improving these properties.
 In recent years, industrial by-products such as fly ash, gypsum, and lime, along with agro-industrial residues like biochar and molasses, have gained attention for their potential to improve soil structure, reduce compaction and enhance aeration.
 (Rizwan et al., 2018).
+Studies have shown that biochar application improved the soil physical, chemical, and biological properties and thereby crop yield.
+Biochar-treated soils reported better crop stand and improved crop growth rate (Jabin & Rani,2023).
 Biochar is a carbon-rich material produced through the thermochemical decomposition of biomass under oxygen-limited conditions.
-It improves soil physical properties by improving porosity, water retention, and aggregate stability while also contributing to long-term carbon sequestration.
+It improves soil physical properties by improving porosity, water retention, and aggregate stability, while also contributing to long-term carbon sequestration.
+Biochar can be used for multifunctional applications, including the improvement of soil health and carbon storage, remediation of contaminated soil and water resources, mitigation of greenhouse gas emissions and odorous compounds, and feed supplementation to improve animal health (Bolan et al.,2024; Azzi et al.,2024).
 Biochar is an effective alternative to organic and inorganic amendments, as it improves soil cation exchange capacity (CEC) and enhances soil nutrient availability (El-Naggar et al., 2018).
+Biochars (BC) have tremendous potential in mitigating climate change and offer various agricultural and environmental benefits (Kalu et al.,2021).
 Several studies have reported that biochar improves soil physical, chemical and biological properties, leading to higher crop yields.
 Soil porosity, permeability and saturated hydraulic conductivity increased by applying biochar (Oguntunde et al., 2008).
 Applying 25 g kg-1 biochar in silty soil reduced the bulk density from 1.52 g cm−3 to 1.33 g cm−3.
 Application of wood biochar at 20 t ha⁻¹ resulted in a 28–140 % increase in maize yield compared to the unamended control (Major et al., 2010).
 Similar results were reported by Khaled et al. (2019) and Kalu et al. (2021).